Aparna-Ramakrishnan-3323/Aparna-Ramakrishnan-3323.github.io/Assignment1/readme.md

-# class-1- Creation of 3d objects
+# class-1- Creation of 3d objects in VR
  Intro to Three.js- Camer, Lights, Mesh, Geometry